ybruce61414/Data-Structures/Linked_list/README.md

 ## Demonstration
  In this section, we will demonstrate how to construct three types of linked lists and how to implement the methods of basic operations on linked lists.
-To come close to daily application, we let the basic element for the linked list, the **node** object, be the class `student` with four arguments as shown below.
+To come close to daily application, we let the basic element for the linked list, the **node** object, be the class `student` in our source code examples as shown below.
+Each node represents the information of a student's transcript with its name, number, Math score and English score.

  ```python
 class student():